doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

     $query = $em->createQuery('SELECT NEW CustomerDTO(c.name, e.email, NEW AddressDTO(a.street, a.city, a.zip)) FROM Customer c JOIN c.email e JOIN c.address a');
     $users = $query->getResult(); // array of CustomerDTO

-Note that you can only pass scalar expressions or other Data Transfer Objects to the constructor.
+Note that you can only pass scalar expressions, the ``NULL`` literal or other Data Transfer Objects to the constructor.

 If you use your data transfer objects for multiple queries, and you would rather not have to specify arguments that precede the ones you are really interested in, you can use named arguments.